OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Main quest/Main Quest - Investigate Shadebarrow.md

 ### Objectives
 - What or _who_ is creating this undead force in Shadebarrow?
 We need to stop it.
-	- Could [[Dragomir Lunthak]] and his experiments be related to this?
+	- It seems that [[Dragomir Lunthak]] is trying to "release" [[Orcus the Demon Prince of Undeath]].
+This is definitely related to Shadebarrow in one way or another (although it's still unclear exactly how).
 - We need to watch out for any potential protections guarding the tomb of [[Sevil Howthess]].